 -

-Do I need a license or an ID?
+Do I need a license or ID?

-What is the difference between a standard card, a REAL ID-compliant card, and an enhanced card?
+What is the difference between a standard card a REAL ID compliant card and an enhanced card?

 -